ylogx/blog/_posts/2019-02-03-zomato-image-classification.md

 4. The ratio of images uploaded on zomato is heavily biased towards food as compared to ambiance.
 This helps quickly surface the ambiance images to users.

-## How will we build this
+## How we built this?

 Image Classification is pretty straight forward from tech standpoint when you're doing it in jupyter notebook.
 It was more challenging for us because this was our first deep learning based project going live.
-Moreover to exacerbate our problems, the scale for this was enormous.
+Moreover, to exacerbate our problems, the scale for this was enormous.
 We had to build a system that could moderate close to half a million images on a daily basis.
 We trained this model for the first time in 2016.
 This blog post will be a combination of things that we did when we built this model for the first time and